 Connect the inverter to the ACAN port on the master battery using a standard CAT5e/CAT6 Ethernet cable.

-LinkPort 0: Leave empty.
+LinkPort 0: Leave empty (for the Master battery)

 LinkPort 1: Connect to LinkPort 0 of the next battery.